 Thoughtful, effective, and robust verification systems are critical to the credibility of the JI, especially when public-facing claims are being made.
-(See Section 1.6: Claims and Section 1.7: Verification for additional information.)
+(See Section 1.6: Claims and Section 1.7: Monitoring, Reporting and Verification in Guidelines for Developing Jurisdictional Initiatives for the Seafood Sector: Overview for additional information.)
 A handful of organizations, including ISEAL, have developed guidelines on how credible verification and assurance should work for JIs (ISEAL 2022b); we suggest reviewing these documents for more detailed guidance.